Cornea Recipient Thanks Those Who Made Her Transplant Journey Possible

 And last, but certainly not least –

-To: Heartland Lions Eye Banks whose tissue donation had made my sight a reality.
+To: Heartland Lions Eye Banks (now known as Saving Sight) whose tissue donation had made my sight a reality.
 And to the family of the loved one who, during a time of great sorrow, demonstrated the selfless act of tissue donation.
 All the gifts and blessings that preceded my transplant would have been in vain, had it not been for your act of kindness.
 Your contribution has given me the most irreplaceable gift of all: sight.
 Equally, I am now an organ/tissue donor and promote donation at every opportunity presented.

 Since my surgeries, I am maintaining a healthy level of sight and taking nothing for granted.
 I am back to driving without being in fear of the person who entered on what use to be my blind side.
 I see colors and hues so vividly, whereas before they were dull, lifeless, and quite undefined.
 I have continued to write and have written several funded grants that have given back to my community several fold.
 As I said earlier, “Seeing is everything to me” and I am so grateful and blessed to share my gift of sight with the world.